Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Estimating the Integrated Volatility Matrix under Asynchronicity and Microstructure

-In the following we establish the asymptotic covariance matrix for the generalized multi-scale method from \cite{bibinger} and \cite{bibinger2}.
-It arises as a convenient composition of the multi-scale realized (co-)variance by \cite{zhang} from Section \ref{sec:3} and a synchronization approach inspired by the estimator by \cite{hy}.
-Virtually we can think of an idealized synchronous approximation by refresh times, apply subsampling and the multi-scale extension to this scheme, and afterwards interpolate to the next observed values on the highest available frequency.
-Reviving the notation from Section \ref{sec:4}, the generalized multi-scale estimator can be illustrated:
+For the construction of the estimator, virtually we can think of an idealized synchronous approximation given by the $(N+1)$ refresh times, apply subsampling and the multi-scale extension to this scheme, and afterwards interpolate to the next observed values on the highest available frequency.
+This generalized multi-scale estimator is

-This estimator crucially differs from the approach by \cite{PHY}, which has the form of the traditional Hayashi-Yoshida estimator, but bound to a low-frequency scheme of pre-averaged observations over blocks of order $\sqrt{n}$ high-frequency observations.
-The estimator \eqref{gms} relies more on the principle of the refresh-time approximation -- but contrary to \cite{bn1} -- we use pre- and next-tick interpolations such that the final estimator has no bias due to non-synchronicity.
-For this reason the article on hand can not accomplish a unified theory that is applicable to alternative approaches by \cite{bn1}, \cite{sahalia} and \cite{PHY}, since unlike their roots from Section \ref{sec:3} they are not connatural any more.
-We consider \eqref{gms} because the method attains a much smaller discretization variance in comparison to the one by \cite{PHY}, is rate-optimal and a feasible central limit theorem is accessible from \cite{bibinger2}. \begin{remark} (Identical results for kernel estimators.)
-Since equations \eqref{eqdis1} and \eqref{eqdis3} are the same, it follows from Section \ref{sec:3} that our results on irregular sampling for the synchronous case, where the generalized multi-scale estimator \eqref{gms} coincides with the original one \eqref{ms}, in the following apply identically to kernel estimators.
-Furthermore, all results for the estimator \eqref{gms} apply to a generalized kernel estimator with pairwise refresh time sampling as in \eqref{gms}. \end{remark} \begin{defi} For given sampling schemes $t_j^{(l)},0\le j\le n_l,1\le l\le p=4$ and $r<n_l$, define the functional sequences
+Without loss of generality suppose all next-tick interpolations for $j=N$ and previous-tick interpolations for $j=0$ exist (simply exclude the first and last refresh time else).
+This estimator crucially differs from the approach by \cite{PHY}, which mimics the form of the traditional Hayashi-Yoshida estimator, but bound to a low-frequency scheme of pre-averaged observations over blocks of order $\sqrt{n}$ high-frequency observations.
+The estimator \eqref{gms} relies more on the principle of the refresh-time approximation and exhibits a simpler and for most setups much smaller variance.
+Contrarily to \cite{bn1}, we utilize pre- and next-tick interpolations such that the final estimator has no bias due to non-synchronicity.
+For the reason of various estimators in the general model using different compositions of the methods, the article on hand can not accomplish a unified theory that is applicable to all alternative approaches as \cite{sahalia}, \cite{bn1} and \cite{PHY}.
+Unlike their roots from Section \ref{sec:2} they are not asymptotically equivalent any more.
+We consider \eqref{gms} because the method attains a much smaller discretization variance in comparison to the one by \cite{PHY}, is rate-optimal and a feasible univariate central limit theorem is accessible from \cite{bibinger2}. \begin{remark} (Identical results for kernel estimators.)
+Since equations \eqref{eqdis1} and \eqref{eqdis3} are the same, it follows from Section \ref{sec:2} that our results on irregular sampling for the synchronous case, where the generalized multi-scale estimator \eqref{gms} coincides with the original one \eqref{ms}, in the following apply identically to kernel estimators.
+Furthermore, all results for the estimator \eqref{gms} apply to a generalized kernel estimator with refresh time sampling as in \eqref{gms}. \end{remark}